aiven/devportal/docs/products/cassandra/howto/use-dsbulk-with-cassandra.rst

 =========================================================================

 `DSBulk <https://docs.datastax.com/en/dsbulk/docs/reference/dsbulkCmd.html>`_ is a highly configurable tool used to load, unload and count data in Apache Cassandra®.
-It has configurable consistency levels for loading and unloading and offers the most accurate way to count the records in Cassandra.
+It has configurable consistency levels for loading and unloading and offers the most accurate way to count records in Cassandra.

 Prerequisites
 ~~~~~~~~~~~~~

-To install the latest release of DSBulk, download the latest `zip` or `tar.gz` file from `dsbulk GitHub repository <https://github.com/datastax/dsbulk>`_.
+To install the latest release of DSBulk, download the `zip` or `tar.gz` file from `dsbulk GitHub repository <https://github.com/datastax/dsbulk>`_.

 ..
 Tip::